 On Facebook and other sites, the little ballerina is lauded for her technical skill and ability at such a young age.
-However, there are some serious issues at play in this little girl’s training.
+However, there are some serious issues at play in this little girl’s training, in my opinion at least.
 First, at age 8 (or maybe 10, it’s a little unclear), she simply is not old enough to be on pointe, and most dance teachers would agree with me there (just read the comments section under the video, or check out this article).
-The bones in such young feet are not yet fully hardened, and the muscles in of the core, back, and ankles need more time to be strengthened and fully developed.
+The bones in such young feet are not yet fully developed, and the muscles in of the core, back, and ankles need more time to be strengthened and fully articulated.
 Even if she is 10, which some teachers accept as a reasonable age for pointework (I disagree), it is still widely accepted that her training at that stage should be limited to repetitive barre exercises for strength and perhaps a few short center combinations to focus on balance.